-Last modified: 2010-03-13 by ivan sache
+Last modified: 2004-07-10 by

 Keywords: brittany ferries |

 Links: FOTW homepage | search | disclaimer and copyright | write us | mirrors

-To develop the agricultural exportations, the Chamber of Commerce and Industry of Morlaix built in the 1970s a new deep-water port in Roscoff, which was the first port used by BAI.
+In order to develop the agricultural exportations, the Chamber of Commerce and Industry of Morlaix built in the 1970s a new deep-water port in Roscoff, which was the first port used by BAI.
 The company started with a few trucks, and was renamed Brittany Ferries in 1974.

-Source: ISEMAR (PDF document, no longer available online)
+Source: ISEMAR (PDF document)